 Paris 5 is called Université Paris Descartes.
-It is now part of Université Sorbonne Paris Cité.
+It has merged in 2019 into Université de Paris.

 Paris 6, called UPMC, is now part of Sorbonne Université.

-The most famous student residence in downtown is Cite Universitaire, a magnificent series of independent country pavilions set in a beautiful park.
-Web site.
+The most famous student residence in downtown is Cité Universitaire, a magnificent series of independent country pavilions set in a beautiful park.
+Cité Universitaire facts.
 Crous manages 6750 student rooms and apartments in downtown.

-The Sorbonne University (Sorbonne Université in French) is the merger on January 1st 2018 of UPMC and Paris 4 Sorbonne.
-Sorbonne University will be one of the most complete and most important universities, in France and in the world, in the field of Arts, Languages, Letters, Humanities and Social Sciences.
-21,000 students in initial training and 2,615 in continuing education 2,059 staff including 1,237 teachers, research professors and researchers and 822 support staff, 92 degrees offered, 18 training and research units, 2 schools: Celsa and Espé, 16 sites in the region, 7 doctoral schools.
+Sorbonne Université (Sorbonne University in English) is the merger on January 1st 2018 of Paris 6 UPMC and Paris 4 Sorbonne.
+Sorbonne Université is one of the most complete and most important universities in France and in the world, in the field of Arts, Languages, Letters, Humanities and Social Sciences.
+21,000 students in initial training and 2,615 in continuing education, 2,059 staff including 1,237 teachers, research professors and researchers and 822 support staff, 92 degrees offered, 18 training and research units, 2 schools: Celsa and Espé, 16 sites in the region, 7 doctoral schools.

-The main campus of Sorbonne University is Jussieu on the Seine river banks, the former and modern campus of UMPC.
+The main campus of Sorbonne Université is Jussieu on the Seine river banks, the former and modern campus of UMPC.